ldo/blender_spaceship_generator/README.md

 but you can replace these with any string.
 Different seeds are chosen every time you create a new spaceship, but they do not change when you edit the parameters for regenerating the current spaceship (unless you change them).
+* Materials are generated with heavy use of node groups, to allow easy customization.
+For example, all colours are derived from a common colour-scheme node group, so changes made here can affect all relevant materials for a single spaceship at once.
+The node groups work across both Eevee and Cycles renderers.
-* You can replace the textures with your own ones. `hull_normal.png` is a normal map that adds extra surface "greebles". `hull_lights_emit.png` is an emissive texture to make the windows glow in darkness.
+* You can go further, and replace the textures with your own ones. `hull_normal.png` is a normal map that adds extra surface detail “greebles”. `hull_lights_emit.png` defines the positions of the windows; it is used as an emissive texture to make them glow.

 Credits
 -------